SkoolNotes/Taproot/2020SPAN301/KBhSPAN301Preterito.md

 ***

 ¿Comías muchos dulces?
 No comía muchos dulces, porque sí comía muchos dulces, mi garganta se hincharía.
+Ahora, no como dulces?

+¿Ha